brainmachine/FFT_Video/TECHNICAL_REQUIREMENTS.md

 ### Number of Works
     - 1

 ### Approximate dimensions
     - Approx 120x80cm surface, side-by-side with 10cm spacing between surfaces.
     - Total dimensions: 250x80 cm.

 ### Duration
     - Approx 10 minutes.

 ### Ideal exhibition context
-    The videos should be projected on a white wall, ideally side-by-side.
-The projections can either go on the same wall or

 ### Framing or equipment needs: